glassCodeBender/SexyScraper/README.md

 Arguments:
 (1) Letter that the process or DLL begins with.
-(2) The amount of pages that the web-site contains.
+(2) The amount of pages that the section of the web-site contains.

 Example Usage:
 $ python SuperScraper.py a 113